 The Trust is overseen by the Board of Trustees which has a Finance, Risk & Audit sub committee.
-From September 2021 there will be further sub-committees, Standards and HR & Pay, formed to support the Board.
+From September 2021 we introduced further sub-committees, Standards and HR & Pay, formed to support the Board.
 The Board of Trustees have the responsibility for setting and monitoring the overall strategic direction of the charitable trust together with the appointment of key members of staff.

-A scheme of delegation showing the decisions that must be approved by the Trust Board and those which can either be approved or co-authorised by the CEO, or sub committees has been implemented and approved by the Trust Board.
+In September 2021 each setting setup an Academy Committee.
+This comprised of parents, staff and independent members with a clerk.
+They meet at least four times a year.
+A scheme of delegation showing the decisions that must be approved by the Trust Board, Academy Committee and those which can either be approved or co-authorised by the CEO, or sub committees has been implemented and approved by the Trust Board.
 This will be reviewed annually.